UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

 Easy container setup, or deadly trap?

-Say you want something like sort of like a 2D array -- one way to do that is to nest lists -- make a list of lists.
+Say you want something sort of like a 2D array -- one way to do that is to nest lists -- make a list of lists.

-ONe seemingobvious way to create an empty list of lists would be to use multiplcation of lists -- make a list with one list in it, and then multiply it by the number of lists you want:
+One seemingly obvious way to create an empty list of lists would be to use multiplication of lists -- make a list with one list in it, and then multiply it by the number of lists you want:

 .. code-block:: ipython